 His Highness the Aga Khan, Founder and Chairman of the Aga Khan Development Network (AKDN), is the 49th hereditary Imam (Spiritual Leader) of the Shia Ismaili Muslims.
 In the context of his hereditary responsibilities, His Highness the Aga Khan has been deeply engaged with the development of Asia and Africa for more than 50 years.

 Today, the AKDN works in over 30 countries to improve living conditions and opportunities, and to help relieve society of the burdens of ignorance, disease, and deprivation.
 AKDN agencies are non-denominational and conduct programs without regard to the faith, origin or gender of beneficiaries.
 They work to improve the welfare and prospects of people in the developing world, particularly in Asia and Africa.
 Some programmes, such as specific research, education and cultural programmes, span both the developed and developing worlds.
 While each agency pursues its own mandate, all of them work together within the overarching framework of the Network so that their different pursuits interact and reinforce one another.
-The AKDN works in 30 countries around the world.
 It employs approximately 80,000 people, the majority of whom are based in developing countries.
 The AKDN’s annual budget for non-profit development activities in 2010 was approximately US$ 625 million.